 There are certain things search engines and customers alike look for in a high-quality website.
 Properly formed URLs that are short and easy to remember, the use of subfolders instead of subdomains and a lack of URLs that lead to the same content are just a few of the things we consider.

 Maybe you’ve heard the old expression, “Content is king.”
-Google has implemented a brand new, intelligent algorithm that can tell if your English language site’s content is poorly written, uses poor grammar or contains lots of spelling errors.
-Even if you were never concerned about these problems before for your customers’ sake, it’s imperative now.
-Significant Google penalties apply when poor quality content is present, which includes anything from plain old bad copy to keyword-stuffed pages.
+Google has implemented an intelligent algorithm that can tell if your English language site’s content is poorly written, uses poor grammar, or contains lots of spelling errors.
+Even if you were never concerned about these problems for your customers’ sake, it’s imperative now.
+Significant Google penalties apply when poor-quality content is present, which includes anything from plain old bad copy to keyword-stuffed pages.

 Site Architecture Functionality

-Your website isn’t just made of the things you see there — the words, the pages, the little applets that run in the background — it’s also made of a lot of stuff that you don’t see.
-Just like a house must have a solid foundation to stay up, your website’s architecture must be sound for it to function properly.
-Certain HTML elements, including titles, metadata, alternative text for images and outgoing links can influence your site rankings in ways you’d never believe.
+Your website isn’t just made of the things you see there — the words, the pages, the little applets that run in the background — it’s also made of a lot of stuff you don’t see.
+Just like a house must have a solid foundation to stay up, your website’s architecture must be sound to function properly.
+Certain HTML elements, including titles, metadata, alternative text for images, and outgoing links, can influence your site rankings in ways you’d never believe.